 To reduce financial hardship for Canadians due to the COVID-19 outbreak, the Canada Revenue Agency (CRA) has extended the deadline to file your 2019 tax return.
 This change may also help you to manage your personal finances during this challenging time.

 If you moved to Canada in 2019, you need to file a tax return even if you lived in Canada for a short amount of time.
-The original deadline to file your taxes was April 30, 2020, and was extended to June 1, 2020.
+The original tax deadline was April 30, 2020, and was extended to June 1, 2020.

 - You will not have to pay interest or penalties on any amount owing during this period